ncsa/Delta_doc/docs/source/user_guide/prog_env.rst

 CUDA
 -------------------------

 CUDA compilers (nvcc) are included in the CUDA module which is loaded by default under modtree/gpu.
-For the CUDA Fortran compiler and other NVIDIA development tools, load the "nvhpc" module.
+For the CUDA Fortran compiler and other NVIDIA development tools, load the **nvhpc** module.

 nv* commands when nvhpc is loaded
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~